 ~ I regularly link to these AMAZING SITES~

 © Melanie Redd and Ministry of Hope, 2016.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Unauthorized use and/or duplication of this material without express and written permission.
+This comes from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Melanie Redd and Ministry of Hope with appropriate and specific direction to the original content.